 Action: NOAA to investigate inter-channel calibration with IASI.

-Action: GRWG Chair to coordinate review by all GPRCs of requirements for inter-calibration reference for GEO-LEO IR products.
+Action: GRWG Chair to coordinate review by all GPRCs of requirements for inter-calibration references for GEO-LEO IR products.

 Action: Denis and Tim to review capabilities of IASI and AIRS and CrIS to meet the requirements for inter-calibration reference for GEO-LEO IR products.